abhishek8094/Capital-Shop/README.md

 npm run dev
 ```

 <p>This will start the application in development mode.
-You can now open the application in your browser by navigating to <span style = "background color: black"> http://localhost:5173. </span></p>
+You can now open the application in your browser by navigating to <span style = "background-color: black"> http://localhost:5173. </span></p>

 <h2>Resources</h2>